• OUR PROJECTS

 • Campaigning in Italy for more widespread use of organic farming in olive cultivation

-• Supporting efforts to ratify the Specially Protected Areas and Wildlife (SPAW) Protocol to the 1982 Cartagena Convention for the Caribbean with the intention to create a de facto Caribbean-wide whale sanctuary
+• Supporting efforts to ratify the Specially Protected Areas and Wildlife (SPAW) Protocol to the 1982 Cartagena Convention for the Caribbean with the intention of creating a de facto Caribbean-wide whale sanctuary

 • Supporting NGOs in Dominica to oppose a plan for copper mining that threatened serious environmental damage to the island and its inhabitants

-The Third Millennium Foundation has received support from Charles Stewart Mott Foundation, Turner Foundation, Stichting Doen in the Netherlands, International Fund for Animal Welfare (IFAW), World Wildlife Fund (U.S.) and Greenpeace.
+The Third Millennium Foundation has received support from the Charles Stewart Mott Foundation, Turner Foundation, Stichting Doen in the Netherlands, International Fund for Animal Welfare (IFAW), World Wildlife Fund (U.S.), and Greenpeace.